ga-reth/lil-defi/README.md

 lil smart wallet is a simple demonstration of how a smart contract can be used as a wallet.

-The observation here is that we can quite easily check for owners of contracts + validate callers of functions are authorised to do so.
+The observation here is that we can quite simply check owners of contracts + validate callers of functions.

 [Contract Source](src/LilSmartWallet.sol) • [Contract Tests](src/LilSmartWallet.t.sol)